-Of course, given its various components and considerations, localization can be a tedious endeavour to get right.
-With this in mind, in this article we’re going to take a look at some of the biggest issues to avoid when it comes to localizing your own website!
+Of course, given its various components and considerations, localization can be a challenging task to get right.
+How you manage localization matters and a weak localization does more harm than good.
+With this in mind, in this article, we’re going to take a look at some of the biggest issues to avoid when it comes to localizing your own website!

 #1 Choosing the Wrong Translation Method